3 Weeks In The UK Itinerary

 The cost depends on many things, such as your preferred type of accommodation, dining, and transportation.
 But to give you a quick idea, $2,300 is a good mid-range budget.
 You’ll dine out in a private room in a mid-range hotel.

-Accommodation will cost the most when travelling in the UK, especially in London, where a room can easily go as high as $90 per night.
+Accommodation will cost the most when travelling in the UK, especially in London, where a room can easily cost as much as $90 per night for a basic mid-range hotel.
 If you can minimise your stay in London to 2-3 days, it will make a big difference in your budget.

 How to get around the UK